KalykeXIII/DailyMixHistory/README.md

-# Welcome to your CDK Python project!
+# Welcome to Daily Mix History!

+Have you ever been listening to Spotify, working your way through your Daily Mix and then at midnight they disappear into the abyss never to be seen again?

-This project retrieves and saves your Daily Mix 1 playlist on a daily basis.
+Well; no longer!
+This project retrieves and saves your Daily Mix 1 playlist on a daily basis so that you have a history of your Daily Mixes.

 Assumptions:
 - Client has configured application access to Spotify